Radio aids – optimising listening opportunities - view as single page

 - Keep background noise to a minimum.
 The noise will still be picked up by the microphones on the child's hearing aids and conflict with your voice.

-Ten Top Tips for mainstream teachers using a radio aid transmitter in the classroom This is downloadable as a PDF
+Ten Top Tips for mainstream teachers using a radio aid transmitter in the classroom

-- Switch the transmitter on when talking to the whole class or group in which the deaf child is taking part
+- Switch the transmitter on when talking to the whole class or group in which the deaf child is taking part.

-- Remember to switch the transmitter off if you or the child leaves the room.
-Otherwise the child will still be able to hear you or there may be interference as the receivers try to ‘find’ the transmitter.
+- Remember to switch the transmitter off if you or the child leaves the room otherwise, the child will still be able to hear you or there may be interference as the receivers try to ‘find’ the transmitter.

 - Help the child to choose an appropriate place to sit without unnecessary disturbances or distractions.